 Now he knows I’m only an amateur cook but also knows that for anything to work you gotta be consistent so here goes…

-There are 3 elements to these eclairs namely; the custard (yes we will be making this from scratch just to be classy AF), the choux pastry and the ganache – which is the same as my previous post Dark chocolate ganache cake
+There are 3 elements to these eclairs namely; the custard (store-bought is fine obvs), the choux pastry and the ganache – which is the same as my previous post-Dark chocolate ganache cake

 For the custard –

 2/3 cup heavy/double cream – I used whipping cream and this worked fine

 A pinch of salt